Peaceful pond views, gentle farm animals, and top it all off with a waffle cone full of homemade ice cream?

 The Homemade Ice Cream

-This weekend, tired of sitting at home, we loaded up and headed for Gillis Hill Farm to mark another item off of our Fort Bragg Bucket List.
+This weekend, we were tired of sitting at home.
+So, we loaded up and headed for Gillis Hill Farm to mark another item off of our Fort Liberty Bucket List.

-The girls could hardly contain their excitement when they read the sign that says Ice Cream Shoppe.
-So, our first stop on the farm was for a heaping waffle cone full of delicious homemade ice cream.
+The girls could hardly contain their excitement when they read the sign that said Ice Cream Shoppe.
+So, that was our first stop on the farm was for a waffle cone full of delicious homemade ice cream.

-[The farm only offers ice cream and tours from April to October and are closed on Sundays.
-Make sure you check their Facebook page or their website before you go to check their hours.]
+[The farm only offers ice cream and tours from April to October and is closed on Sundays.
+Make sure you check their Facebook page or their website before you go.]

 The Cute Animals

-After finishing every sticky sweet drop of our ice cream, we started off on our tour of the farm.
+After finishing our ice cream, we started on our tour of the farm.

 Pet food is available for sale by the handful from a dispenser near the goat pen.
-You can use it to feed the goats, turkeys, horse, and chickens.
+You can use it to feed the goats, turkeys, horses, and chickens.

 The kids loved letting the chickens peck the corn right out of their hands and petting all the animals.